rabbitmq/rabbitmq-website/site/oauth2-examples.md

       1. rabbit_admin from a browser                                   3. validate token
 </pre>

-If the access token is valid, RabbitMQ redirects the user to the overview page.
+If the access token is valid, RabbitMQ redirects the user to the **Overview** page.

 By default, the RabbitMQ Management UI is configured with **service-provider initiated logon**, to configure **Identity-Provider initiated logon**, add one entry to `advanced.config`.
 For example: